jimlinntu/scaling-book/training.md

 * We can do Tensor Parallelism up to $Y = M_Y \cdot F / 2550 \approxeq 11 \cdot M_Y$.
 * We can do FSDP so long as $B / N > 2550 / M_X$.
 That means if we want to train with BS=2M and 3 axes of data parallelism, we'd at most be able to use $\approx 2400$ chips, roughly a quarter of a TPU v5p pod.
-* When we combine FSDP + Tensor Parallelism, become comms-bound when we have $B / N < 2550^2 / 2 * 30,000 = 108$, so this lets us scale to roughly 18k chips!
+* When we combine FSDP + Tensor Parallelism, become comms-bound when we have $B / N < 2550^2 / (2 \cdot 30000) = 108$, so this lets us scale to roughly 18k chips!
 However, the maximum size of a TPU v5p pod is 8k chips, so beyond that we have to use DCN.

 The TLDR is that we have a nice recipe for training with BS=1M, using roughly X (FSDP) = 1024 and Y (TP) = 8, but with BS=2M we need to use DCN.
 As noted above, we have a DCN arithmetic intensity of $\text{71,360}$, so we just need to make sure our batch size per ICI domain is greater than this.
-This is trivial for us, since with 2 pods we'd have a per-pod BS of 1M, and a per GPu batch size of 111, which is great (maybe cutting it a bit close, but theoretially sound).
+This is trivial for us, since with 2 pods we'd have a per-pod BS of 1M, and a per TPU batch size of 111, which is great (maybe cutting it a bit close, but theoretically sound).

 <p markdown=1 class="takeaway">**Takeaway:** Scaling across multiple TPU pods is fairly straightforward using pure data parallelism so long as our per-pod batch size is at least 71k tokens.</p>